-As you can see below, JFrog's revenue growth has been very strong over the last two years, growing from quarterly revenue of $38.8 million in Q3 FY2020, to $71.9 million.
+As you can see below, JFrog's revenue growth has been very strong over the last two years, growing from quarterly revenue of $42.7 million in Q4 FY2020, to $76.5 million.

-Guidance for the next quarter indicates JFrog is expecting revenue to grow 29.9% year on year to $77 million, slowing down from the 38.7% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Ahead of the earnings results the analysts covering the company were estimating sales to grow 28.3% over the next twelve months.
+Guidance for the next quarter indicates JFrog is expecting revenue to grow 23.2% year on year to $78.5 million, slowing down from the 41.3% year-over-year increase in revenue the company had recorded in the same quarter last year.
+For the upcoming financial year management expects revenue to be $342 million at the midpoint, growing 22.1% compared to 35.5% increase in FY2022.

 Large Customers Growth

-You can see below that at the end of the quarter JFrog reported 696 enterprise customers paying more than $100,000 annually, an increase of 49 on last quarter.
-That's in line with the number of contracts wins we are used to seeing over the last year, suggesting that the company is able to maintain its current sales momentum.
+You can see below that at the end of the quarter JFrog reported 736 enterprise customers paying more than $100,000 annually, an increase of 40 on last quarter.
+That is a bit less contract wins than last quarter and also quite a bit below what we have typically seen over the past couple of quarters, suggesting that the sales momentum with large customers is slowing down.

 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-JFrog's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 130% in Q3.
-That means even if they didn't win any new customers, JFrog would have grown its revenue 30% year on year.
+JFrog's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 128% in Q4.
+That means even if they didn't win any new customers, JFrog would have grown its revenue 28% year on year.
 Despite the recent drop this is still a great retention rate and a clear proof of a great product.
 We can see that JFrog's customers are very satisfied with their software and are using it more and more over time.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-JFrog's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 77.9% in Q3.
+JFrog's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 77.4% in Q4.